Faith Community Nursing

 Doris Giles, MS, RN

-Read the blog entry Nursing on a Mission by Doris Giles, RN, MS, and Debbie Seider, RN, MSN, Congregational Nursing Coordinators at Methodist Health System.
+Read the blog entry Nursing on a Mission by Doris Giles, RN, MS, and Debbie Seider, RN, MSN, Faith Community Nursing Coordinators at Methodist Health System.